My heart is stirred by a noble theme

 my tongue is the pen of a skillful writer.

-Yet other portions as well, suggest a sacred extension.
+Yet other portions of the psalm suggest a sacred extension.
 And by the benefit of a completed canon, we learned that some portions of this Psalm have been quoted in the New Testament to emphasize the supreme position of our Lord Jesus Christ.
-The ultimate application of this Psalm is about the Messiah—he is obviously more majestic than any earthly king.
-He is greater than David, Solomon or any king in history.
+The ultimate application of this Psalm then is about the Messiah—he is obviously more majestic than any earthly king.
+He is greater than David, Solomon and all other kings in history combined.

 In verse 1, the Psalmist shares the condition of his heart upon the composition of this Psalm.
 He says that a noble theme moves his heart to recite his verses.
 He literally says that there is a boiling over in his heart.
 If he shall try to restrain himself from speaking, it will be a failure- because he cannot contain himself.
 He can’t keep it in.
 The heart of course, in biblical usage encompasses our intellect, volition, and emotion.
 This noble theme fills his thoughts and consequently his feelings.
 His mouth is unstoppable at this point- it must speak forth what’s inside.